Twitcher’s Patch: the Birding Blog of Hilton Head Island and Beyond

 In the Footsteps of Walter Anderson: Art, Color, Shorebirds and Seabirds on the Port Royal Sound

-Pointe of the Season: Witnessing Fall Migration on Hilton Head Island
+Pointe of the Season: Witnessing Fall Bird Migration on Hilton Head Island

 Late Summer Shorebird Migration in the Lowcountry: A Photographer’s Field Journal.
 Follow the pulse of migration on Hilton Head: field notes and photographs reveal shorebird and seabird species, their unique behaviors, and where to catch them during peak season.